thefrontiergroup/standards/css.md

 ## Directory Structure

 ### File Naming
-All files that are pulled in via `@import` or `= require` should begin with an underscore (`_`) to follow the SASS/Sprockets convention that prevents these files from being included directly.
+All files that are pulled in via `@import` or `= require` should begin with an underscore (`_`) to follow the Sass/Sprockets convention that prevents these files from being included directly.
 Any file that is included directly with `stylesheet_link_tag` should not have an underscore and should live in the root `app/assets/stylsheets` directory.

-SASS file names should end in `.sass` or - if necessary - `.sass.erb`.
+Sass file names should end in `.sass` or - if necessary - `.sass.erb`.

  > *Note:* `sprockets` has [dropped support](https://github.com/sstephenson/sprockets/issues/643) of the `.css.sass` naming convention that defined what preprocessors to use in reverse order.